First Year FAQ

-Health Promotion Wellbeing Central exists to promote the vitality, health, academic excellence, and resilience of the University of Louisville campus community.
+Health Promotion exists to promote the vitality, health, academic excellence, and resilience of the UofL campus community.
 They offer an array of services, programs, and resources that can help you maintain a healthy diet, manage stress, and build resilience during your first year.
-As a student you also have access to an amazing Student Recreation Center, which houses fitness equipment, classes, personal traininers and Intramural and Club Sports programs.
+As a student, you also have access to an amazing Student Recreation Center, which houses fitness equipment, classes, personal trainers, as well as Intramural and Sports Clubs programs.

 What is the required online sexual assault prevention programs?

 Consistent with federal law, UofL requires that all incoming students complete online sexual assault prevention training.
 You will hear more about this via your academic orientation course.
 You can visit UofL's Title IX page for more information on these requirements.